BriteSnow/node-pcss-cli/README.md

 	require("postcss-nested")
 ];

-module.exports = {
+// NOTE: Paths are relative to the pcss.config.js, not to cwd module.exports = {
 	// required.
 Support single string, or array, will be processed in order
 	input: ['./pcss/main.pcss', './src/**/*.pcss'],